ANDESITE 6U CubeSat Auroral Plasma Science Mission of Boston University

 - TriSept, a 25-year-old company, has provided launch integration and program support on more than 200 satellites launched on 20 rockets from 13 launch sites around the world, the company said in a Dec.
 2 news release.

-Launch: The ANDESITE CubeSat is scheduled to be launched on an Electron vehicle of Rocket Lab's rideshare mission.
-The launch window opens on March 27, 2020.
-The launch site is the Launch Complex 1 on Mahia Peninsula, New Zealand.
-13)
+Launch: The ANDESITE CubeSat was launched on 13 June 2020 (05:12 UTC) on an Electron vehicle of Rocket Lab's rideshare mission.
+The launch site was the Launch Complex 1 on Mahia Peninsula, New Zealand.
+13) 14)

-The satellite will launch as part of NASA’s CubeSat Launch Initiative (CSLI) and will conduct groundbreaking scientific study into Earth’s magnetic field.
+The satellite launched as part of NASA’s CubeSat Launch Initiative (CSLI) to conduct groundbreaking scientific studies into Earth’s magnetic field.
 Once in space, the ANDESITE satellite will initiate measurements of the magnetosphere with onboard sensors, later releasing eight picosatellites carrying small magnetometer sensors to track electric currents flowing in and out of the atmosphere, a phenomenon also known as space weather.

 Further Payloads on the rideshare mission are: